 After the home inspection is completed, a buyer will be able to review the detailed report written by the inspector to determine if the home is still a good fit.
 If there are major issues found during the inspection, many times a buyer may renegotiate or request repairs prior to purchasing.
 If this happens, then negotiations may start again and in some cases, based on the contract the buyer can then decide if they wish to walk away.

 If you are in need of an amazing home inspector for the home you are purchasing, consider using Ellingwood Pro Home Inspections.
 Ellingwood Pro Home Inspections completes residential home inspections in West Virginia, Virginia and Maryland as well as many other add on services.
 Some add on services include a radon inspection, a home energy audit, a termite inspection, a mold inspection and even new construction inspections.
 A home inspection is an important part of the process that you should not forget or waive.

 6. Talk with the Lender

 After an offer is submitted, you will then begin working with your lender again.
 At this point you will no longer need to be pre-approved, but instead, approved to purchase the home you have submitted an offer on.
 Many times, banks need you to complete the loan paperwork and other documents to determine if you are eligible for a loan.

-After you apply for your loan with the bank, they will need to complete an appraisal of the property.
-This simply needs that they need to do an evaluation of the home you are buying to ensure it is worth the amount of money you are borrowing or more.
+After you apply for your loan with the bank, the next step in the process will be that they will need to complete an appraisal of the property.
+This part of the process simply means that they need to do an evaluation of the home you are buying to ensure it is worth the amount of money you are borrowing or more.